Posterior computation with the Gibbs zig-zag sampler: Introduction

 In this article, we address the problem of increasing the versatility of PDMP-based sampling approaches by introducing a new framework which allows the inclusion of component-wise MCMC updates within a PDMP process.
 The main idea is to update blocks of components for which efficient upper bounds can be easily derived by a PDMP process, and update blocks of components for which such upper bounds are not easily available with a suitable MH scheme.
 This allows us to combine the versatility of traditional MCMC approaches with the advantages of PDMPs in sampling problems.
 This is particularly relevant to Bayesian hierarchical models, where is it common for certain parameters to have conditional posteriors distributions that are easy to sample from via a Gibbs step, while other parameters can be efficiently updated using a PDMP.
-In terms of PDMPs, we focus our attention on the ZZ process, and we refer to our framework as the Gibbs-zig-zag (GZZ) sampler/process.
+In order to keep the presentation simple and accessible, we focus our attention on the ZZ process in terms of PDMPs, and we refer to our framework as the Gibbs-zig-zag (GZZ) sampler/process.
+However, we remark that the proposed framework is generic and allows combining a wide class of PDMPs with block-wise MH updates, as presented in \cref{app:Gibbs-PMDP}.

 The rest of the article is organised as follows.
 We begin with reviewing the ZZ process in \cref{sec.ZZ.process}.
-We present the GZZ sampler in \cref{sec.GZZ} and describe its ergodic properties in \cref{sec:ergodic:properties}. \cref{sec:appl_GZZ} contains numerical examples for two different contexts related to logistic regression.
+We present the GZZ sampler in \cref{sec.GZZ}.
+In particular, we discuss its construction in \cref{sec.gzz}, present its application to posterior sampling from Bayesian hierarchical models in \cref{sec:ap:1}, and summarize its main ergodic properties in \cref{sec:ergodic:summary}. \cref{sec:appl_GZZ} contains numerical examples for two different contexts related to logistic regression.
 Finally, \cref{sec:conclusion} concludes.
 Proofs and additional details of sampling algorithms are deferred to the appendix.